Ellie Kendrick

-Eleanor Lucy V. Kendrick (born 8 June 1990) is an English actress best known for playing Anne Frank in the BBC's 2009 miniseries The Diary of Anne Frank, Ivy Morris in the first series of the 2010 revived Upstairs Downstairs, and Meera Reed in the HBO series Game of Thrones.
+Eleanor Lucy V. Kendrick (born 6 June 1990) is an English actress best known for playing Anne Frank in the BBC's 2009 miniseries The Diary of Anne Frank, Ivy Morris in the first series of the 2010 revived Upstairs Downstairs, and Meera Reed in the HBO series Game of Thrones.
 She also voices Taelia Fordragon in World of Warcraft: Battle for Azeroth.

 Early life

 Kendrick was born in London.
-She attended Dulwich College Preparatory School, in Cranbrook, Kent, followed by Benenden School, also in Kent, and spent time with the National Youth Theatre.
-In October 2009, she began her BA in English Literature at the University of Cambridge.
+She attended Dulwich College Preparatory School in Cranbrook, Kent, followed by Benenden School, Kent, and spent Hazlitt Youth Theatre, Maidstone; Changeling Theatre, Kent; And the National Youth Theatre.
+In October 2009, she began a BA in English Literature at the University of Cambridge.